patilpushkarp/patilpushkarp/README.md

 - 📫 How to reach me: Just DM on [LinkedIn](https://www.linkedin.com/in/patilpushkarp/)

-- ⚡ Fun fact: The profession that I would choose to work for free for my life is "Archaeologist - Indus Valley Civilization"
+- ⚡ Fun fact: My spirit animal is : "CAT" 😸

 - 🗒 Find my technical notes on: [An Unrestrained Sage](https://patilpushkarp.gitbook.io/sage/)